paritytech/polkadot-sdk/substrate/frame/identity/README.md

 ##### For Username Authorities
 - `set_username_for` - Set a username for a given account.
 The account must approve it.
+- `unbind_username` - Start the grace period for a username.

 ##### For Superusers
 - `add_registrar` - Add a new registrar to the system.
 - `kill_identity` - Forcibly remove the associated identity; the deposit is lost.
 - `add_username_authority` - Add an account with the ability to issue usernames.
 - `remove_username_authority` - Remove an account with the ability to issue usernames.
+- `kill_username` - Forcibly remove a username.

 [`Call`]: ./enum.Call.html
 [`Config`]: ./trait.Config.html